|Nutritional Guidelines (per serving)|

 - Salt to taste

 Add the sweet paprika, followed by the water and salt.
 Bring to a slow boil.
-Boil for 5 to 10 minutes.
+Simmer for 10 to 15 minutes.

-To poach the eggs, carefully break them into the soup one at a time.
+Poach the eggs, carefully breaking them into the soup one at a time.
+Cover without stirring and let the eggs cook in the soup, for approximately 3 to 5 minutes.

-Scoop out poached eggs one at a time into soup bowls and then slowly ladle the soup into each bowl.
+Once the eggs have the consistency you desire, scoop out the poached eggs one at a time, into soup bowls and then slowly ladle the soup into each bowl.
+To serve, top each bowl with fresh parsley.